Useful information for trainees interested in joining the lab

 Some of the skills we value (depending on the level of training) are:

-• Experience in conducting statistical analysis using statistical software such as R, Stata, SPSS, SAS, Mplus
+• Experience in conducting statistical analyses using statistical software such as R, Stata, SPSS, SAS, Mplus

 • Experience in scientific writing (e.g., articles)